Advertisers Abandon YouTube Over Concerns That Pedophiles Lurk In Comments Section

 Big brands are pulling their ads off YouTube due to concerns that potential sexual predators are gathering in the comment sections of videos featuring children.
 In response, YouTube has deleted more than 400 channels and suspended comments on tens of millions of videos as it tries to purge the system of pedophiles.

-The controversy emerged after a former YouTube creator charged what he called a "soft-core pedophile ring" on the site.
+The controversy emerged after a former YouTube creator claimed what he called a "soft-core pedophile ring" on the site.
 Pedophiles are communicating with each other in the comments and trading links to illegal pornography, Watson said in a video posted this week that has been viewed millions of times.

 "They're providing links to actual child porn in YouTube comments," he said.
 "They're trading unlisted videos in secret.
 And YouTube's algorithm, through some kind of glitch or error in its programming, is actually facilitating their ability to do this."